Isochrones are a useful way to show all the locations that can be reached within a time limit and by a mode of transport, displayed on a map.

-Once the request is made, the isochrone API receives the request and returns a JSON response.
-The response includes coordinates for points.
-These points show the boundaries of shapes reachable within the travel time
+Once the request is made, the Isochrone API receives the request and returns a JSON response.
+The response includes coordinates for points showing the boundaries of shapes reachable within the travel time.

 The JSON response includes coordinates.
 These points show the boundaries of shapes reachable within the corresponding travel time.

 Now let’s visualise this response on a map.